CloudLabsAI-Azure/purviewlab/modules/module12.md

 ## 2. Authentication for a scan

-1. Next you need to ensure two things: 1) purview’s managed identity has access to read from the storage account 2) the storage account key has been stored in the Key Vault.
+1. Next you need to ensure two things:
+    1) Purview’s managed identity has access to read from the storage account
+    2) The storage account key has been stored in the Key Vault.
 Go back to your storage account.
 Navigate to **Access Control (IAM)** and select **Add** in the drop down select **Add role assignment**.

    ![ALT](../images/module11/M11-T5-img7.png)